juditanita/Astro-resume/src/content/project/drivingschool-landingpage.md

 slug: Driving School Landing page
 ---

-##**Project Overview**:
+## Project Overview

-*Driway* is a fully responsive designed landing page, with engaging features cards.
-With a focus on real-world impact.
+__Driway__ is a fully responsive designed landing page, with engaging features cards.
+With a .

-#Objectives
+## Objectives

-1.Develop a user-friendly web and mobile landing page that shows features and process, teams and plans.
+   1. Develop a user-friendly web and mobile landing page that shows features and process, teams and plans.

+   2. Focus on real-world impact.

-2.Utilize bootstrap style to create a clear easy to see through information page.
+   3. Utilize bootstrap style to create a clear easy to see through information page.

-Technology Stack

--Front-end:Bootstrap and minimal css

-####Limitation:
-Email function is not yet implemented